 This is part of a series of posts on Romans.
 Click here for the contents page.

 To illustrate his point, Paul gives an example.
 The example relates to Isaac and his brother, Ishmael (who is not mentioned by name in the passage).
-We will see that the specific choice being made by God in the example was not a choice of who would be saved and who would not be saved, but it was a choice relating to which of Abraham’s two sons would inherit the blessing of being an ancestor of Christ, Abraham’s promised ‘seed’ (translated here as ‘offspring’).
+We will see that the specific choice being made by God in the example was not a choice of who would be saved and who would not be saved, but it was a choice relating to which of Abraham’s two sons would inherit the blessing of being an ancestor of Christ, Abraham’s promised ‘seed’.
 The ‘seed’ promised to Abraham is Christ, as Paul explains in Galatians 3:16.
 God was explaining to Abraham that Christ would come through Isaac’s family line, and not through Ishmael’s.
 The blessing of being an ancestor of Christ is one of the blessings of the covenant that God made with Abraham (Acts 3:25-26).
 God chose for this covenant to be passed through Isaac and not through Ishmael (Genesis 17:18-21).

 Paul and his ethnic Israelite audience would have been well aware that this choice by God of Isaac over Ishmael did not dictate their eternal salvation, and Paul does not claim in the passage that this was the case.
 Instead, Paul is using the example to illustrate his main point – that being an ethnic descendant of Abraham does not guarantee inclusion in God’s blessing.